bossesand/OHTI-HT-osc-wifi/README.md

 Calibration procedure - wait 30 seconds after power on with sensor still in horizontal position, Next step, When LED turns off, MOVE sensor in a FIGURE of EIGHT in a vertical direction with usb cable connector as rotational center for about 20 seconds until the LED lighthes up.

-Look at the image in docs  directory, i have problem with the html addition
 <p align="center">
   <img src="docs/ohtiht.jpg" width="800" title="Connections photo"></p>